aibelbin/notes_s5/Data Science/MOD 5.md

 ### Regression

 #### Voting
-Combine the prediction from multiple models
+Combine the prediction from multiple models and the outputs of these models are combined together with voting to get a more accurate combined output

 #### Bagging